The student at dawn

 Digital training could enable tens of thousands of students, medical personnel, and community workers to participate in high-quality training programs, Samuel says.
 Costs for instructors, travel, accommodation, and food would be reduced enormously.
 Although education and training would continue to take place in small seminar groups on site, digital offerings are expected to bring about a major leap in quality and quantity.

 After intensive discussions, an agreement was reached.
 Twenty-one direct enrollment state medical faculties in Ethiopia will be equipped with a dedicated digital medical study platform and apps provided by Lecturio, including education videos for nurses and medical technicians, as well as the production of video tutorials for technical assistants.

 “The uptake of the project was fast and encouraging, in spite of its launch in the middle of the COVID-19 pandemic and a number of domestic disruptions,” says Naomi Nathan, medical doctor and Lecturio Project Manager for the Ethiopia Project.
-“Within a few months over 6,500 students and teachers are already using the platform.”
+“Within a few months thousands of students and teachers were using the platform.”

 Change Management at St. Pauls Medical School

 Biruh Alemnew knows that continuous project work is necessary for success.
 He works half an hour’s drive from the Ethiopian Ministry of Health at St. Paul’s Hospital Millennium Medical School.
 St. Paul’s is a hospital rich in tradition, founded in 1968, still by Emperor Haile Selassie.
 Each day, it treats an average of 1,200 emergency and outpatients.
 In 2010, the affiliated St. Paul’s Medical College opened, where Alemnew is a lecturer and the lead person at the “Health Science Education Development Centre.”